From

 • Resources

-Communication, social interaction, positive behaviour and thinking are areas students with ASD may need some specific support.
-Explore recommended approaches.
+Communication, social interaction, sensory challenges, positive behaviour and self management are areas that autistic students may need some specific support with.

 People who know the details of my autism are usually more comfortable dealing with me.
 Also, the more information my teachers have, the more ideas they have to help me learn.